agg23/fpga-tamagotchi/docs/platform_installation.md

 ## ROMs

 The Tamagotchi ROM can be commonly found in the MAME zip `tama.zip`, and will be named `tama.b` inside that zip.
-I will not tell you how to obtain this ROM
+I will not tell you how to obtain this ROM.

+For both Pocket and MiSTer, rename `tama.b` to `rom.bin`.
+More information about where the file should be placed is available below

 MD5: `3fce172403c27274e59723bbb9f6d8e9`